Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 Tips:

 The EU is committed to environmental sustainability and sustainable growth, something it has made clear in the European Green Deal.
-Sustainability is increasingly important in the European health products market, on several levels.
+Sustainability is important in the European health products market, on several levels.

 On an industry level, sustainability has become a central focus in the European food supplements industry.
 This is driven by both individual companies and through a coordinated, industry-wide strategy.
 The industry association Food Supplements Europe is leading the way.
 Its members have signed the EU Code of Conduct for Responsible Food Business and Marketing Practices.

 European health product companies are becoming much more involved in sustainably managing the natural resources they use.
 European buyers may request that you meet the standards of their code of conduct or sign an industry charter.
-For instance, see the Responsible Sourcing Policy of multinational dsm-firmenich to see what this entails for them and what they expect from their suppliers.
+For example, see the Responsible Sourcing Policy of multinational dsm-firmenich to see what this entails for them and what they expect from their suppliers.

-Figure 4: Example of sustainable sourcing roadmap
+Figure 8: Example of sustainable sourcing roadmap

-Source: Sustainable Herbs Program (2023)
+Source: Sustainable Herbs Program, 2023

 Tips: